zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/setup-docker-compute/setup-docker-compute.md

-# Set up Docker on an Oracle Cloud Compute Instance
+# Setup Docker on Oracle Cloud Instance and Install Necessary Artifacts

 ## Introduction

 Oracle Cloud Compute makes it easy to create a Linux environment in the cloud, and creates a platform for installing and setting up a Docker container.
+In this lab, we will install the necccessary artifacts for the lab - git and Java version 11.

 Estimated Lab Time: 15 minutes

 ### Objectives

-This lab walks you through the steps to set up Docker on Oracle Linux 7.7 running on an Oracle Cloud compute instance.
+- This lab walks you through the steps to set up Docker on Oracle Linux 7.8 running on an Oracle Cloud compute instance.
+- Install git on the compute instance
+- Install Java version 11 on compute instance

 ### Prerequisites